weDevsOfficial/wp-project-manager/readme.txt

 = Q. Who can create projects? =
 A. Only Editors and Admin's can create projects and edit them.

-= Q. Who can create tasklist, todo, messages or milestone? =
+= Q. Who can create tasklist, todo, messages or milestones? =
 A. Admins and every co-workers from a project can create these.

 = Q. Can every member see every project? =
 A. Only admins (editor/administrator) can see all of them.
 Other user roles can only see their assigned projects.

-= Q. Can the plugin be extended? =
+= Q. Can the WP Project Manager plugin be extended? =
 A. Sure, lots of actions and filters are added by default and will add more of them.

-= Q. Found a bug =
+= Q. Found a bug on WP Project Manager =
 A. Found any bugs?
 Please create an [issue](https://github.com/tareq1988/wp-project-manager/issues) on github.

 == Screenshots ==